10 Weird Things About Your Healed C Section Incision Women Don’t Talk About

 7. It’ll be bumpy before it smooths out.

 You’ll notice little bumps rising around your incision during the healing phase and even after it’s healed.
 But it will go away and smooth out.
+I didn’t experience this the second and third time my incision healed.

 9. You won’t want to wear anything that sits right on top of your c section incision even after it’s healed.